tsulliva333/Runtime-Container-Security-for-Kube/README.md

 ## Summary

-IBM Cloud Container Service makes it easy to set up a Kubernetes cluster to host your containerized applications.
+IBM Cloud Kubernetes Service makes it easy to set up a Kubernetes cluster to host your containerized applications.
 When running such applications in production, security is required to ensure that applications are safe and communicating properly.
 NeuVector provides that run-time security in any cloud environment, providing a layer-7 firewall, host and container processes monitoring, and vulnerability scanning solution.
 You can request a demo and access to the download by contacting NeuVector at info@neuvector.com.

 ## Troubleshooting